 Strawberries and Cream Popsicle Recipe

 Add the milk, heaving whipping cream, and strawberry yogurt to a medium mixing bowl.
 Then add corn starch and whisk together until smooth.
 Pour mixture into a saucepan and add the strawberry extract.
+Whisk in the sugar, if using.
 Slowly bring the mixture to a boil, while continuously whisking.
 Continue whisking for about 4 to 5 minutes once mixture begins to boil, to thicken.
 Remove from heat and set aside and cool a bit.

 While cream mixture is cooling, this is when I chop my strawberries.
 Place the chopped strawberries in a bowl.